My Course Policies

 I take academic dishonesty personally.
 Any instance of academic dishonesty will receive an “F” for the course and be reported to the Office of the Provost for further disciplinary action.
 Academic dishonesty comes in many forms including, but not limited to, copying another student’s exam or homework assignments, plagiarism, and using Internet material without proper referencing.
 If you’re still unsure how to appropriately credit/cite a source, please use the phenomenal Purdue Online Writing Lab (OWL) as a resource or ASK me.

-• Work created by AI tools may not be considered original work and instead, considered automated plagiarism.
-It is derived from previously created materials from other sources that the models were trained on, yet doesn’t accurately cite its own sources (and sometimes makes them up!).
+• Work created by GenAI tools is generally not considered original work and instead, considered automated plagiarism.
+It is derived from previously created texts from other sources, yet can’t cite its sources (and sometimes makes them up!).

-• Furthermore, AI models have built-in biases (ie, they are trained on limited underlying sources; they reproduce, rather than challenge, biases, offenses, and factual errors in their underlying sources).
+• GenAI models have built-in biases (ie, they are “trained” on limited underlying sources; they reproduce, rather than challenge, errors and biases in the sources)

-• Furthermore, AI tools have limitations (ie, they lack critical thinking to evaluate and reflect on criteria; they lack abductive reasoning to make judgments with incomplete information at hand), functioning more like a “word calculator” than a substantive creator.
+• GenAI tools have limitations (ie, they lack critical thinking to evaluate and reflect; they lack abductive reasoning to make judgments with incomplete information at hand)

 Click to jump to top